Frequently Asked Questions

 So how do you get pack goats to the trailhead?

 Goats are also easier to transport than larger pack animals.
 Three will fit nicely into a small pickup with a canopy.
 In a home made animal box will even fit in a SUV or Mini Van.
 Full sided pickups with simple wood sides can hold several.
-Of course, trailers always work - utility ones with adequate airflow or those meant for animals.
+Of course, trailers always work - utility ones with adequate airflow (but covered from elements) or those meant for animals.

 What is the Cost of a Pack Goat?

-From a pack goat breeder, you can expect to pay $100 to $175 for a beginning packgoat less than six months of age.
-A fully trained pack goat can cost $350 to $600 depending on training, size and age, plus equipment.
-If you know what to look for
+From a pack goat breeder, you can expect to pay $250 to $500 for a beginning packgoat less than six months of age.
+A fully trained pack goat can cost $800 to $1500 depending on training, size and age.
+Then there is the equipment costs; for saddle and panniers are $400 to $600 If you know what to look for

 What type of standard equipment do I need?